thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 ### ECMAScript

 ECMAScript(ES) is a scripting-language **specification standard**ized by Ecma International.
-It was created to standardize JavaScript and new standards is released on every year.
+It was created to standardize JavaScript and new standards are released on every year.

 [ES6 Features](http://es6-features.org/)
 [ES7, ES8, ES9 Features](https://medium.com/@madasamy/javascript-brief-history-and-ecmascript-es6-es7-es8-features-673973394df4)

 ### Hello World in Node.js

-Refer [express](#express) for hello world progam.
+Refer [express](#express) for hello world program.

 ### Some Common NPM Packages